libercaptor/Getting-and-cleaning-data/codebook.md

  1. Subject: An identifier of the subject who carried out the experiment.
              Values: Integer in the interval 1 to 30 (both inclusive)

- 2. Activity: The activity performed by the subject There are six activities:
+ 2. Activity: The activity performed by the subject.
+              There are six activities:
               - Walking
               - Walking Upstairs